Red Bean Paste Buns (Dou Sha Bao)

 • Pour the soaked overnight red beans and water into a medium pot.
 Add a further 2 cups (250ml) water and bring to a rolling boil.
 Turn the heat to low and simmer for 1 hour or until red beans are very soft.
 Stirring occasionally.

-• Then add the mandarin orange zest, extra virgin olive oil and agave syrup into the pot together with the gluten free corn (maize) flour mixture.
-The paste will thicken almost immediately once the corn (maize) flour mixture is added.
+• Then add the mandarin orange zest, extra virgin olive oil and agave syrup into the pot together with the corn starch mixture.
+The paste will thicken almost immediately once the corn starch mixture is added.
 Stirring frequently to avoid sticking and burning at the bottom.
 Cook on low heat for around 5 minutes.

 • Turn off the heat and remove the pot from the hot stove and lightly mash the red bean paste with a potato masher.
 Then let the red bean paste cool down.
 Chill in the refrigerator until ready to use.
 The paste will thicken further as it cools.